2022 Finalist - Greater Brisbane - Women In Business - : The Community Dedication and Social Justice Award

 Australian Government Business and Community Partnership Award

-Suzanne has launched into solo practice after 15 years as Director of BOSANQUET FOLEY Architects.
+In 2019, Suzanne launched into solo practice after 15 years as Director of BOSANQUET FOLEY Architects.
 The practice had over 400 commissions covering a diverse range of projects of various scale and budgets, from high rise apartment refurbishments to beautifully crafted retail concept stores and bars, multi million dollar houses, small domestic renovations to temporary art installations, events and festivals.

 Suzanne's work has been widely published and awarded, both locally and internationally.

 Her work has taken her to Europe, Asia, UK and America.

 Suzanne has previously worked with Kerry Hill Architects (Singapore + Fremantle, WA) to deliver luxury houses and resorts for very high profile clients throughout Australia.
 This included the Hayman Island Redevelopment in Queensland.